-These light and fluffy pumpkin pancakes taste like pumpkin bread!
+These light and fluffy pumpkin pancakes taste like pumpkin bread.
 The recipe uses canned pumpkin, a generous blend of spices, and is cooked over medium heat for perfect results.
 Plus, it’s an easy, one-bowl recipe.
 To make a batch, stir everything together and cook on a prepared griddle.
 Serve with butter and maple syrup!

 The secret ended up being simple: don’t use too much canned pumpkin.
 Since canned pumpkin contains a lot of water it can weigh the pancakes down.